If you don’t have a will, the law decides who gets what. Your family may also be unable to make use of inheritance tax exemptions.

 These people are known as your beneficiaries.
 It’s also worth considering what you’d like to happen if any of your beneficiaries were to die before you and whether you want to leave any money to charity.

-This applies if you have children under the age of 18, or those with specific needs.
+This applies if you have children under the age of 18 or those with specific needs.

 These people are known as the executors and you can have up to 4.

 A specialist solicitor or other regulated professional is likely to know wills, probate and inheritance laws inside out.
 This is usually the most expensive option.
-However, if you have complex needs – and particularly if you have children under 18, you’re previously bereaved or a business owner – having a will prepared by a legal professional can give you peace of mind.
+However, if you have complex needs – and particularly if you have children under 18, you’re previously bereaved, or a business owner – having a will prepared by a legal professional can give you peace of mind.

 This is usually a cheaper option than using a solicitor and could be suitable if your needs are fairly straightforward.

-Remember, will writers are not normally regulated and may not offer the same level of protection as a legal professional so you might want to look for someone who’s a member of a professional organisation.
+Remember, will writers are not normally regulated and may not offer the same level of protection as a legal professional, so you might want to look for someone who’s a member of a professional organisation.

 You can use either an online DIY will-writing service or a ready-made template.
-However, this should only be considered if you have very simple wishes, such as everything to your spouse.
+However, this should only be considered if you have very simple wishes, such as leaving everything to your spouse.

 When writing your will, follow the rules carefully to make sure your will is legal, otherwise it won’t be valid.
 Also, make sure family members or friends know where to find it.
 For a will to be valid, you need to: